-In the reporting year the corporate tax rate in England was updated to 25% in effect from April 1, 2023.
-As a result of the update in legislation, in the reporting year the Company recorded an increase in deferred tax liabilities in the amount of NIS 3.3 million (an amount of NIS 4.2 million was recorded against a decrease in other comprehensive income and an amount of NIS 0.9 million against income from taxes).
+In 2021 the corporate tax rate in England was updated to 25% in effect from April 1, 2023.
+As a result of the update in legislation, in 2021 the Company recorded an increase in deferred tax liabilities in the amount of NIS 3.3 million (an amount of NIS 4.2 million was recorded against a decrease in other comprehensive income and an amount of NIS 0.9 million against income from taxes).